When I was thirteen I had squint teeth. Like, really squint. It was a space issue. Apparently I have quite a small mouth.

 So, learn from my mistakes.

-I took some well-meaning, please-stop-sobbing-now, let’s-go-home-and-watch-Thundercats advice from my mum about the rubber bands, and it earned me a serious bollocking from my orthodontist.
+I listened to a well-meaning, please-stop-sobbing-now, let’s-go-home-and-watch-Thundercats opinion from my mum about the rubber bands, and it earned me a serious bollocking from my orthodontist.

 (That’s British for a stern lecture.)

 What can you learn from this?
 You’re the expert on your business.
-Outside input can be helpful, but it’s what you think and do that really matters.
+Outside input can be helpful, but it’s your opinion, and the action you take based on your opinion, that really matters.

 Or to put it another way, listening to bad advice can cost you a whole heap of money.